offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `kubectl rollout history deployments {DEPLOYMENT}` - view rollout history
  * `kubectl rollout undo deployments {DEPLOYMENT}` - undo rollout (works regardless state -- e.g. if a rollout is currently in progress or not)
  * `kubectl rollout undo deployments {DEPLOYMENT} --to-revision={REV}` - undo rollout to a previous revision (see rollout history command)

+`configmap` allows you to create a configuration for applications running in pods.

+ * `kubectl create configmap {CONFIGMAP} --from-file=my-config.txt --from-literal=key1=value1 --from-literal=key2=value2`

+`secret` allows you to create a security related configuration for applications running in pods.

+ * `kubectl create secret generic my-tls-cert --from-file=a.crt --from-file=a.key`

 ## Proxy